 1275 S. State StreetDover, Delaware 19901

 Proctectomy can be done in several ways.
-The type that you and your surgeon choose will depend on factors such as the location of your cancer and how deeply your cancer has spread.
-Your large intestine, also called your colon, is the last part of your digestive system.
-The last six inches of your colon are your rectum and anal area.
+The type that you and your surgeon choose will depend on factors such as the location of your cancer and how deeply it has spread.
+Your large intestine, which is made up of your colon and rectum, is the last part of your digestive system.
+The last 6 inches of your large intestine are your rectum and anal area.
 Proctectomy may remove all or part of the rectum and may include the anal opening in some cases.

-The most common reason for proctectomy is rectal cancer, which makes up about 30 percent of all cancers of the colon.
-After your doctors have diagnosed rectal cancer, they will try to find out how advanced your cancer is by staging it.
-The stage of your cancer is determined by how deeply it has spread into the rectum and whether it has spread outside of the rectum.
+The most common reason for proctectomy is rectal cancer.
+After your healthcare providers have diagnosed rectal cancer, they will try to find out how advanced your cancer is by staging it.
+The stage of your cancer is determined by how deeply it has spread into the rectum.
+Also, whether it has spread outside of the rectum.
 All rectal cancers—stages I though IV—may be treated with some type of proctectomy.

 Ulcerative colitis may also be treated with proctectomy.
 Ulcerative colitis causes ulcers and infections to develop in the colon.
-In some people with ulcerative colitis, colon surgery is needed, and this surgery may include proctectomy.
+In some people with ulcerative colitis, colon surgery is needed.
+This surgery may include proctectomy.
 People with Crohn's disease, another type of inflammatory bowel disease, may undergo a proctectomy as well.

 Proctectomy is a major surgery that is usually done under general anesthesia during which you are put to sleep.
-Any general anesthesia includes the risk for heart or brain injury.
-Abdominal surgeries also carry the risk for dangerous blood clots forming in the large veins of your legs during or after surgery.
-These clots can break free and travel to your lungs, a condition called a pulmonary embolism.
+Any general anesthesia includes a small risk for heart or brain injury.

 Other risks of proctectomy include: